codio-content/Linux-Introduction/.guides/content/Inputs-and-outputs-35bc.md

 codio
 ```

 The first line, where you typed the command, is called __the command prompt__.
-In the second line, we've got an __output__ after executing that command by hitting enter.
+In the second line, we've got an __output__ after executing that command by pressing the _return key_.

 Basically, this is how the CLI works: